It's a Legal Requirement

 Once a year we are legally obliged to carry out a gas safety test to make sure that the gas appliances in your home are safe.

-During our gas safety inspection we will:
+During our gas safety inspection:

 - Safety check and service and repair all our gas appliances and point out any faults on your own appliances such as your cooker.